Paul spent the 1950s living in a suburb of Milwaukee and also on a small dairy farm in southeastern Wisconsin.

 After the bell rang at 12:45, we returned to the classroom for afternoon classes.
 From around 1:00 until 3:15, we had classes in social studies, art, music, and also were given time to do our homework.

 although it has been 50 years, I still have memories of many of my eighth-grade classmates.
-These boys and girls include Robert T, Richard S, Jerry H, Jerry S, Paul W, Bill D, Alan S, Bill W, Mary S, Rosemary S, Julia N, and Anita Y. My significant memories of some of these individuals are now detailed below.
+These boys and girls include Robert T, Richard S, Jerry H, Jerry S, Paul W, Bill D, Alan S, Bill W, Mary S, Rosemary S, Julia N, Eileen N, and Anita Y. My significant memories of some of these individuals are now detailed below.

 How can I forget Robert T?
 He was a thin black-haired boy who often played cards with me in the classroom when it was too wet or cold to play ball outside.
 Robert "affectionately" called me a smudge pot or "smudge."
 I should have felt angry and insulted, but I just ignored the comment.
 He probably called me that because I hadn't washed completely clean before coming to school.
 I probably smelled like cows, too, because every morning I would help mom and dad in the barn before going to school.
 Most of the time, I didn't bother or have the time to take a bath or shower before changing into my school clothes.